mulle-sde/mulle-test/README.md

 export FOO="1848"
 ```

+### cat

+This is an executable or script, that is used to massage output of the
+test for diffing.
+Typical use is to sort the output to avoid differences due
+to multi-threading or removing values that look like addresses.

 ### diff

 This is an executable or script, that is used to compare the output of the